 In order to represent the county, the Indiana County Steering Committee developed a diversified list of potential local planning team (LPT) members.
 Members that participated in the 2018 hazard mitigation plan were highly encouraged to join the 2023 team.
 The steering committee then provided invitations to the prospective members and provided a description of duties to serve on the LPT.
 The invitations for members of the LPT were disseminated by the Indiana County Emergency Management Agency utilizing letters, email, and telephone calls.
 The LPT worked throughout the process to plan and hold meetings, collect information, and conduct public outreach.
+A wide variety of individuals were invited to the LPT, and this information can be found in Appendix C. Dam officials were invited to the process for inclusion in HHPD.

-The stakeholders listed in $Table\ X-Local\ Planning\ Team$ served on the 2023 Indiana County Hazard Mitigation Local Planning Team, actively participated in the planning process by attending meetings, completing assessments, surveys, and worksheets and/or submitting comments.
+The stakeholders listed in Table 7 - Local Planning Team served on the 2023 Indiana County Hazard Mitigation Local Planning Team, actively participated in the planning process by attending meetings, completing assessments, surveys, and worksheets and/or submitting comments.